COA Patient Advocacy Network (CPAN)

 The Community Oncology Alliance

 COA is a non-profit organization dedicated to advocating for community oncology practices and, most importantly, the patients they serve.
-COA is the only organization dedicated solely to community oncology where the majority of Americans with cancer are treated.
+For more than 20 years, COA has been the only organization dedicated solely to community oncology where the majority of Americans with cancer are treated.

-The mission of COA is to ensure that cancer patients receive quality, affordable, and accessible cancer care in their own communities.
-More than 1.5 million people in the United States are diagnosed with cancer each year and deaths from the disease have been steadily declining due to earlier detection, diagnosis, and treatment.
+The mission of COA is to ensure that patients with cancer receive quality, affordable, and accessible cancer care in their own communities.
+More than 1.5 million people in the United States are diagnosed with cancer each year, and deaths from the disease have been steadily declining due to earlier detection, diagnosis, and treatment.

 Cancer treatment can be intense and span many years requiring regular physician visits for chemotherapy and checkups.
 Keeping patients close to their homes, families, and support networks lessens the burden of this devastating disease.
 With the majority of Americans battling cancer receiving treatment in the community setting, it is imperative that the vitality of the community cancer care delivery system be preserved.